karthikraj-duraisamy/ShapesImage/README.md

 # ShapesImage
-A library for custom shapes in Andriod ImageView
+A library for custom shapes ImageView in Android.

-**ShapesImage** is a library for Andrid, which provides custom shaped image views with 40+ pre-defined shapes and n+ custom own shapes.
+**ShapesImage** is a library for Andrid, which provides custom shaped image views with pre-defined shapes and ability to make own shapes from passing Shape drawables or Vector drawables.

 ### Highlights of this library